 Safeguarding is the action that is taken to promote the welfare of children and protect them from harm.

-- protecting children from abuse and maltreatment
+- Protecting children from maltreatment

-- preventing harm to children’s health or development
+- Preventing impairment of children’s health or development

-- ensuring children grow up with the provision of safe and effective care
+- Ensuring that children grow up in circumstances consistent with the provision of safe and effective care

-- taking action to enable all children and young people to have the best outcomes.
+- Taking action to ensure that all children have the best outcomes

 Safeguarding children and child protection guidance and legislation applies to all children up to the age of 18.